orlandonss/HL7-FHIR/README.md

 A FhirClient works with a single server.
 If you work with multiple servers simultanuously, you’ll have to create a FhirClient for each of them.
 Since resources may reference other resources on a different FHIR server, you’ll have to inspect any references and direct them to the right FhirClient.

+The server Demo to link to the project will depent in wich version you do use, so be carefull otherwise there will be struggle and problems in running  the programm.

 # Methods / Constructors:

 ### FhirClient